revive-adserver/revive-adserver/README.txt

-    Revive Aderver - The open source ad server formerly known as OpenX Source
+    Revive Adserver - The open source ad server formerly known as OpenX Source
     =========================================================================

-    Revive Aderver is an open source ad serving tool that enables publishers to:
+    Revive Adserver is an open source ad serving tool that enables publishers to:

       * Serve ads on their websites;